aleen42/PersonalWiki/qa/parse_json.md

 });
 ```

 It means that you cannot know when the uploading has been completed.
+Details has been described in [an item](http://stackoverflow.com/questions/10122165/blueimp-jquery-file-upload-done-complete-callbacks-not-working-for-ie-9) of StackOverflow.